DIY Clay Ghosts with Air‑Dry Clay: Step‑by‑Step

 Shape on fingers and make folds –

-Set on plate or tray to wet and shape more.
-Ghost will have cracks in the beginning, you will wet a brush or finger and smooth them clean –
+Pour a little water on a plate or tray to wet and shape more.
+Ghost will have cracks in the beginning, you will wet a brush or finger and smooth them clean .
+Also go over the edges of your little guys with a wet finger to smooth and prevent cracking.

 Once smooth it’s time to add the eyes and mouth if desired –